adam-dziuk/laravel-agent-cost/README.md

 $cost = AiCost::for($response); // e.g. 0.007500
 ```

-The model and provider are read from the response's own metadata, and prompt, completion, cached, and reasoning tokens are all billed at their correct rates — no need to pass anything else. `laravel/ai` is not a hard dependency of this package: `AiCost::for()` only needs it installed when you actually call it with one of its response objects.
+The model and provider are read from the response's own metadata, and prompt, completion, cached, and reasoning tokens are all billed at their correct rates, so there's no need to pass anything else. `laravel/ai` is not a hard dependency of this package: `AiCost::for()` only needs it installed when you actually call it with one of its response objects.

 ### Manual calculation